 Stage 3: Interest-free loan to you

 If receiving a tax refund is the government returning an interest-free loan, then the opposite (i.e., owing taxes at the end of the year) would have to be getting an interest-free loan from the government!
 While true, this perspective has some limitations.
 The IRS will be more than happy to penalize you for under-withholding your taxes to a high degree, which would completely negate any benefit of the interest-free loan.
-However, there are some ways to get out of the penalty, which my friend Seonwoo details on his blog here.
 By adjusting your tax payments to be lower than your actual liability, but not so low that you will get penalized, you can use that money for other money-making endeavors and keep the earnings after you have returned your loan back to the IRS!

 Stage 4: Interest-free loan to you + credit card points